microsoft/pxt-microbit/docs/device/serial.md

 * Restart Chrome and open the [web editor](https://pxt.microbit.org)
 * The serial data will show below the simulator

-If the extension is enabled, it will not be possible to access the port/device by other means such as another program than chrome.
+If the extension is enabled, it will not be possible to access the port/device for the micro:bit from other programs than Chrome.

 ### Windows